-Following on from the fun, playful fashion of the Spring/Summer 17 season, fall brings with it more of the same, with added drama and boldness.
+Following on from the fun, playful fashion of the Spring/Summer 17 season, fall brings with it more of the same with added drama and boldness.

-Take inspiration from Burberry, who sent models down their catwalk in relaxed fit knitted jumpers, paired with long-length boyfriend blazers and tailored trousers.
+Take inspiration from Burberry, who sent models down their catwalk in relaxed fit knitted jumpers paired with long-length boyfriend blazers and tailored trousers.
 Or A.Kira Design, who sent both sexes down their runway in gender-neutral, oversized separates.

-In fact, grey tailoring in general is hot right now.
-Whether you decide to rock it in the form of a head-to-toe suit a la Victoria Beckham, or just use your boyfriend’s blazer to finish off your look a la Calvin Klein, this androgynous trend is cool and quirky – and packs a real fashion punch this fall.
+In fact, grey tailoring, in general, is hot right now.
+Whether you decide to rock it in the form of a head-to-toe suit a la Victoria Beckham or just use your boyfriend’s blazer to finish off your look a la Calvin Klein, this androgynous trend is cool and quirky – and packs a real fashion punch this fall.

 Although this prominent hue was featured in abundance at the A/W 17 shows, it was through a range of different shades and styles.
 Tomato red trouser suits reigned supreme at Givenchy and Gucci, whereas it was all about the brick red standout coats at Emporio Armani and Dolce & Gabbana.

-At the other end of the spectrum, burgundy and deep wines were taken to the next level at shows such as Preen and Max Mara, through oversized knits and accessories.
+At the other end of the spectrum, burgundy and deep wines were taken to the next level at shows such as Preen and Max Mara through oversized knits and accessories.
 Then, not for the faint-hearted, scarlet red sheer dresses were spotted at Alexander McQueen and Chloe.

 If you’re not feeling brave, simply rock this fiery colour through key outfit accents, such as a belt or a scarf.
 However, if you’re up for it, wear the trend head-to-toe or through key wardrobe staples – and you’re guaranteed to be the ultimate lady in red this season.

-Bohemian chic was showcased on designer catwalks for AW17 through an abundance of 60s and 70s style pieces that emulated the famous hippie vibe.
+Bohemian chic was showcased on designer catwalks for AW17 through an abundance of 60s and 70s-style pieces that emulated the famous hippie vibe.

 You can follow the lead of Bora Aksu’s by wearing flat hats and crochet dresses this fall, wear long, floaty, printed dresses a la Mulberry, or even rock a tan shearling coat like Coach.

-As well as clothing, designers were also keen to showcase tribal girl-style jewellery, through unique gemstones and pretty beading through bracelets and rings.
+As well as clothing, designers were also keen to showcase tribal girl-style jewellery through unique gemstones and pretty beading through bracelets and rings.
 It was all about stacking ‘em as high as possible in order to make the maximum amount of impact!

 However, these powdery hues have been given a bit of a revamp.
 Not only did we see pretty pastel ruffled dresses at Emilia Wickstead and Lanvin, but we also saw neon pink tulle dresses at Molly Goddard.
-That’s right – pink just got more powerful!
+That’s right – pink just got even more powerful!